Group savings lack transparency and communication, making it difficult for members to stay aligned.

 When saving together didn’t work

-In 2024, my friends and I planned a trip to Barcelona and started saving, aiming to book flights and accommodation by the end of the summer.
-However, none of us managed to save money on time, and the trip never happened.
+In 2025, my friends and I planned a trip to Barcelona.
+We aimed to save and book flights and a hotel by the end of the summer.
+However, none of us managed to save on time, and the trip never happened.

 User interview